Easy Peanut Butter Fudge: A Simple Version of Granny’s Christmas Candy

 Here is a link for this measuring cup.

-Other Tips and Ideas
+Other Additional Tips and Notes (FAQs)

 - You can use creamy peanut butter or the crunchy version.
+It is totally a preference.

 - There is no need to have a prepared pan for this recipe.
 Just pour the peanut butter mixture in the dish or pan without spraying it.

-- After the fudge is set, keep at room temperature.
+- After the fudge is set:

 - Store in an airtight container.
 (In a pinch, cover with aluminum foil or plastic wrap.)